petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md

 To see an example of removing intermediate object versions, read [Example: Removing Intermediate Journal Article Versions](./example-removing-intermediate-journal-article-versions.md).

+## Published Staged Changes and Turn Staging Off

+If you have local/remote staging enabled and have content or data saved on the staged site, [publish](../../../site-building/publishing-tools/staging/configuring-remote-live-staging.md) to the live site.
+If you skip this step, you must run a full publish (or manually publish changes) after the upgrade, since the system won’t know what content changed since the last publishing date.
+Once you've done your final publish, turn staging off before upgrading.

 Next, test your instance with its pruned database.

 ## Testing with a Copy of the Pruned Database